Image credit: Andrew Testa

 Blast Theory has been a lead partner in a number of major research projects.
 The Integrated Project on Pervasive Gaming (2004-2008) included partners such as the Swedish Institute of Computer Science, Sony and Nokia.
-Participate, a UK project exploring mobile devices may be used as part of a mass participation campaign, included the BBC, British Telecom and Microsoft Research.
+Participate, explored how mobile devices may be used as part of a mass participation campaign, included the BBC, British Telecom and Microsoft Research.
 The group developed Prof Tanda’s Guess-A-Where (2007) – in which a character on your phone asked you cheeky questions – as part of this project.
 For Digital Voices (2012-13) and Live Transmission (2013-15) we worked with the Patching Zone in Rotterdam and Translocal in Helsinki.

-The group has won the Golden Nica for Interactive Art at Prix Ars Electronica, an International Mobile Games Award, two Lovie Awards and The Hospital’s Interactive Art Award among others.
+The group has won the Golden Nica for Interactive Art at Prix Ars Electronica, an International Mobile Games Award, three Lovie Awards and The Hospital’s Interactive Art Award among others.

-Internationally, Blast Theory’s work has been shown at the Sundance Film Festival, Walker Arts Center in Minneapolis, the Venice Biennale, ICC in Tokyo, the Chicago Museum of Contemporary Art, Sydney Biennale, National Museum in Taiwan, Hebbel Theatre in Berlin, Basel Art Fair, Dutch Electronic Arts Festival, Sonar Festival in Barcelona, Palestine International Video Festival.
-Masterclasses, mentoring, internships, seminars and lectures are vital to the dissemination of our ideas.
+Internationally, Blast Theory’s work has been shown at the Tribeca Film Festival, Sundance Film Festival, Walker Arts Center in Minneapolis, the Venice Biennale, ICC in Tokyo, the Chicago Museum of Contemporary Art, Sydney Biennale, National Museum in Taiwan, Hebbel Theatre in Berlin, Basel Art Fair, Dutch Electronic Arts Festival, Sonar Festival in Barcelona and the Palestine International Video Festival.

 We make collaborative, interdisciplinary work that is innovative in its process and execution.
 To maintain this practice requires long rigorous periods of development followed by international showings over several years that are usually context specific.